 That’s about it.
 Checking out your car as you fill it up can help you identify abnormal conditions before they become problems.
 And the more times you perform these simple checks the easier it will become to figure out what’s normal and what’s not.
 Even if you decide you never want to change oil or perform other basic maintenance, performing these quick and easy tasks will help you keep your car on the road longer at lower cost.

 Did your MPG suddenly drop?
 The fuel filter may be clogged and need replacement.
-Or maybe a neighborhood teenager is siphoning gas at night – get a locking gas cap.
+Or maybe a neighbor is siphoning your gas at night – get a locking gas cap.
 Also, check the garage floor under the fuel tank for a gas leak.
 (Look for a stain rather than a wet spot, because gasoline evaporates rapidly.)